The Skill You Need to Stay Forever Young

 Pros call on agility to win, but this misunderstood ability is the key to an easier, comfier, fitter life for all.

-Remember playing freeze tig or hot potato at playtime?
+Remember playing stuck in the mud or hot potato at playtime?
 You didn't know it then, but that was agility training.
 Those games require the same skills that athletes channel when jumping into a passing lane on a basketball court, returning a speedy serve in a tennis match or diverting a deflected ball into the back of the goal.

 OK, But What Exactly Is Agility?